AndreTeixeira1998/overleafwiki/Production-Installations-Instructions.md

 ### Logs

-The above upstart script will cause the ShareLaTeX processes to log out to `/var/log/sharelatex/sharelatex-SERVICE.log` where `SERVICE` is one of `web`, `docstore`, `chat`, etc.
+The above upstart script will cause the ShareLaTeX processes to log out to `/var/log/sharelatex/SERVICE.log` where `SERVICE` is one of `web`, `docstore`, `chat`, etc.

 ### User and Group

-The above upstart script will run the ShareLaTeX services as `www-data:www-data`.
+The above upstart script will run the ShareLaTeX services as `sharelatex:sharelatex`.
 You should make sure that the sharelatex files and directories are owned or accessible by this user/group combination.

 ### Accessing ShareLaTeX on port 80